How to choose a compound bow for beginners

 Frequently Asked Questions

-What draw weight bow should a beginner buy?
+What draws weight bow should a beginner buy?

 The draw weight should be relatively low for the following reasons: